-- F15.2.1.1R A field board is responsible for determining in relation to all modules within the field(s) assigned to the board: - a that all assessments undertaken for modules are properly scrutinised and marked - b that all assessments are properly conducted - c the impact, if any, of adverse circumstances affecting the delivery or assessment of a module on the performance of an identifiable cohort or an identifiable sub-group within a cohort on a component of assessment or a module as a whole - d the mark or decision to pass/not pass made in respect of each student for assessment, referral or reassessment on each module - e the award of credit, including placement credit, to a student where assessed performance meets the minimum threshold required for a pass in each module in accordance with the Academic Regulations - f action, including imposition of a penalty affecting the assessment decision as permitted by the Academic Regulations, where a student has committed an assessment offence - g any matters arising from analysis of assessment data for modules within the board's jurisdiction which it wishes to draw to the attention of appropriate bodies - h to receive decisions of any associated late work panels. - F15.2.1.2R A field board shall have no other terms of reference. - F15.2.1.3R A field board shall have as its membership: - a the Executive Dean, or authorised nominee, of the faculty having academic responsibility for the field (chair) - b the field leader - c the module leader, or nominee, for all modules within the jurisdiction of the board under consideration at the meeting - d the field external examiner(s) responsible for modules within the jurisdiction of the board under consideration at the meeting - e the modular scheme director(s) or equivalent(s) from the faculty having academic responsibility for the field - f representation, as appropriate, from partner international and/or UWE Federation partners - F15.2.1.4R The board may have in attendance such other persons external to the University as may be designated by the Executive Dean of faculty to assist the board with assessment of professional practice modules under the jurisdiction of the board and such other persons as may be designated by the Executive Dean of faculty to assist the board in the exercise of its responsibilities.
+- F15.2.1.1R A field board is responsible for determining in relation to all modules within the field(s) assigned to the board: - a. that all assessments undertaken for modules are properly scrutinised and marked; - b. that all assessments are properly conducted; - c. the impact, if any, of adverse circumstances affecting the delivery or assessment of a module on the performance of an identifiable cohort or an identifiable sub-group within a cohort on a component of assessment or a module as a whole; - d. the mark or decision to pass/not pass made in respect of each student for assessment, resit or retake on each module; - e. the award of credit, including placement credit, to a student where assessed performance meets the minimum threshold required for a pass in each module in accordance with the Academic Regulations and Procedures; - f. action, including imposition of a penalty affecting the assessment decision as permitted by the Academic Regulations and Procedures, where a student has committed an assessment offence;

-- F15.2.1.5R The quorum shall be two thirds of the members eligible to attend in categories a to e above. - F15.2.1.6R The secretary to the field board shall be the Faculty Academic Registrar, or designated nominee. - F15.2.1.7R The Academic Registrar of the University, or nominee, may attend any field board.
+- any matters arising from analysis of assessment data for modules within the board's jurisdiction which it wishes to draw to the attention of appropriate bodies; - h. to receive decisions of any associated late work panels. - F15.2.1.2R A field board shall have no other terms of reference. - F15.2.1.3R A field board shall have as its membership: - a. the Executive Dean, or authorised nominee, of the faculty having academic responsibility for the field (chair) - b. the field leader; - c. the module leader, or nominee, for all modules within the jurisdiction of the board under consideration at the meeting; - d. the field external examiner(s) responsible for modules within the jurisdiction of the board under consideration at the meeting; - e. the modular scheme director(s) or equivalent(s) from the faculty having academic responsibility for the field; - f. representation, as appropriate, from partner, international and/or UWE Federation partners. - F15.2.1.4R The board may have in attendance such other persons external to the University as may be designated by the Executive Dean of the faculty to assist the board with assessment of professional practice modules under the jurisdiction of the board and such other persons as may be designated by the Executive Dean of the faculty to assist the board in the exercise of its responsibilities. - F15.2.1.5R The quorum for the field board shall be two thirds of the members eligible to attend in categories a to e in F15.2.1.3R and include at least one external examiner.
+A field board which does not include an external examiner either in person or via a video, telephone or other link is not authorised to assess students for credit. - F15.2.1.6R The secretary to the field board shall be the Faculty Academic Registrar, or designated nominee. - F15.2.1.7R The Academic Registrar of the University, or nominee, may attend any field board.